barryceelen/SublimeClaude/README.md

 *claudette\_select\_system\_message\_panel*
 Improve Claude's performance by using a [system prompt](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/system-prompts).
 You can create and manage multiple prompts.

-## Key Bindings
+## Keyboard Shortcuts

-The Claudette package does not add [key bindings](https://www.sublimetext.com/docs/key_bindings.html) for its commands out of the box.
-The following example adds a handy keyboard shortcut that opens the "Ask Question" panel.
+The Claudette package does not add [key bindings](https://www.sublimetext.com/docs/key_bindings.html) out of the box.
 You can add your own keyboard shortcuts via the *Settings > Keybindings* settings menu.
+The following example adds a keyboard shortcut that opens the "Ask Question" panel.

 For OSX: